 This is the second step in daily planning.
 You will add all the work you want to get done to your list for the day.
 This can include Sunsama tasks, tasks from your integrated tools, weekly objectives, emails and meetings.

 Each step of the guided planning flow contains recommendations and best practices in the left hand panel.
-If you ever get lost, you can read those.
+If you ever get lost in this process, please refer to those recommendations.

 In the left hand column, you'll see a callout to "Fill in your calendar events".
-Clicking the green button will automatically import your calendars for the day into your task list.
+Clicking the green button will automatically import your relevant events (per your import rules) for the day into your task list.

 We highly recommend importing your daily meetings during planning.
 This gives you a complete picture of your daily workload and ensures your data in the daily reflection are complete.